maya8624/ep-Api/README.md

 # Rest API Project
 - The backend provides various API endpoints that can be consumed by the frontend to accessa and manipulate data.

-# Specification
+# Environments
-- .Net 6, C#, MS-SQL, EF6
+- .Net 6, C#, MS-SQL, EF6, Fluent Validation

 # Features
 - Token Authentication: getting a new access token using refresh token using refresh token rotation